 The forerunner of the laundrette was the 'bagwash'.
-It appears to have been common in the 1940s and possibly before but to have disappeared by the mid 1960s as laundrettes became increasingly common.
+It was common in the 1940s and possibly before but disappeared by the mid 1960s as laundrettes became increasingly common.

-Because the washing stayed in its bag, the items inside never got separated so never got lost.
-Conventional laundries which did handle items separately had to mark every one of them.
-This was normally with a customer number, known as a laundry mark, attached either with a tape which was sewn on or with a stamp.
+Conventional laundries handled items separately and had to mark each one of them to prevent loss.
+Marking was normally with a customer number, known as a laundry mark, attached either with tape which was sewn on or with a stamp.
 The ink was indelible so did not wash out.
 In contrast bagwash items never got separated so almost never got lost.

-None of the people I spoke to actually saw the washing being washed, but most of them felt certain that it was washed in its bag and that washing meant boiling - at least in the early years of the bagwash.
-This seems reasonable as in the days before washing machines it was customary for women who did their own washing to boil and rinse their whites rather than actually wash them.
+None of the people I spoke to actually saw the washing being washed, but most of them were certain that it was washed in its bag and that washing meant boiling - at least in the early years of the bagwash.
+This is certainly reasonable because, in the days before washing machines, it was customary for women who did their own washing to boil and rinse their whites rather than actually wash them.
 The action of boiling with soap and soda did the cleaning.
-So it seems likely that the bagwash company had a large copper in which it boiled then rinsed a number of bags together.
+So it seems likely that the bagwash shop had a large copper in which it boiled a number of bags together.
 There is, though, another alternative, see below.

-Some people told me that the returned washing smelled of bleach, so probably bleach was put into the final rinse.
+Apparently the returned washing smelled of bleach.
+So probably bleach was put into the final rinse.
 Maybe this was an option.
 I wonder if the bluebag was also used.